 Miranda Priestly: Something funny?

-Miranda Priestly: This “stuff”?
+Miranda Priestly: This… “stuff”?
 Oh, okay.
-I see.
-You think this has nothing to do with you.
+I see, you think this has nothing to do with you.

 Video: The Devil Wears Prada Cerulean Monologue

-Is The Devil Wears Prada blue cerulean sweater monologue your favourite design-focused monologue in a film?
+Is The Devil Wears Prada blue cerulean sweater monologue your favourite design-focused scene in a film?
 What’s your favourite line in a film about film, art, or design?
 I’d love to know your thoughts in the comments below.